 38. Where is your favorite place to shoot?
 In the middle of nowhere… out there when my mind begins to race and my imagination runs wild is when I create my best work. in the dark right on the edge of wanting to crawl into the fetal position and cry.

 39. If you could travel anywhere to Light Paint where would you go?
 I would like to go shoot in the American southwest, the painted desert, the crystal caves, and the Grand Canyon.
 I went there on vacation years ago before I started light painting.

 40. Have you ever invented a Light Painting Photography tool?
 If so what was it and how did it work?
-I don’t think that I have ever invented a tool maybe a technique, or using different materials for existing tools.
-I do try to copy all of TCB’s tools.
+I invented a system of tools called Light Painting Brushes.